google/heir/docs/content/en/_index.md

 For an overview of the project's goals, see [our talk at FHE.org](https://www.youtube.com/watch?v=kqDFdKUTNA4).

+To see the dialects and possible flows, take a look at the diagram below:
+{{< figure src="/images/dialects.svg" link="/images/dialects.svg" >}}

 ## Project Goals

 -   Provide MLIR dialects for all modern FHE schemes.